rena2damas/ticket-api/README.md

 ### Kubernetes

-A description on the ```kubernetes``` resources that describe the different components of the project are also included.
+The ```kubernetes``` resource manifests that describe the different components of the project are also included.
 These files are found under ```.kustomization/```.
 A quick installation can be done this way:

 ```bash
 ENV=dev  # change to prd (production), if applicable